 In 1993, Professor Ronnie N. Glud received a PhD degree in Biogeochemistry at University of Aarhus.
 Thereafter he worked for 4 years at the newly formed Max Planck Institute for Marine Microbiology in Bremen, where he established a research group using in situ technologies for investigating carbon and nitrogen mineralization in the deep-sea.
-In 1997-2007, he worked as associate Professor at the Marine Biological Laboratory at University of Copenhagen before he in 2007 was recruited as Professor at Scottish Association for Marine Science to establish a research group in marine biogeochemistry.
+In 1997-2007 he worked as associate Professor at the Marine Biological Laboratory at University of Copenhagen before he was recruited as Professor at Scottish Association for Marine Science to establish a research group in marine biogeochemistry in 2007.

 In 2016 he was awarded a 5-year ERC advanced grant for the exploration of hadal trenches and in 2017 he accepted a cross-appointment with Tokyo University for Marine Science and Technology.
 This further stimulated his close collaboration with leading Japanese researchers and enabled direct access to research infrastructures for deep-sea exploration.
-From September 2020, he will be directing The Danish Center for Hadal Research (HADAL) established with support from The Danish National Research Foundation.
+Since September 2020, he has been directing The Danish Center for Hadal Research (HADAL) established with support from The Danish National Research Foundation.